machinekoder/pickit-docs/docs/documentation/teach/how-to-use-pickit-teach.rst

 tab** automatically and a **Model row** will be added to the models' widget.

-The **Model tab** shows a 3D visual representation of your model, a model bounding box as a green dashed line and the Pick frame.
+The **Model tab** shows a 3D visual representation of your model, a green model bounding box and the Pick frame.
 Note the number in round brackets in the Model view tab name, this is the model ID.

-Previous steps can be repeated to Teach different models to Pickit Teach.
+The previous steps can be repeated to teach different models to Pickit Teach.
 In one product file up to 8 different models can be taught.
 This means that Pickit Teach is capable of looking for 8 different shapes in one detection.

 See :ref:`how-to-multiple-models` on how you can use the model id in a robot program.

 Below 2 models of the same part are shown.
 The first model is the shape of the top of the part.
 The second model is the shape of the bottom of the part.

 .. image:: /assets/images/Documentation/teach-models.png

+After teaching a model for the first time, it is possible to alter it in different ways.
+Refer to the article :ref:`How-to-edit-existing-model` for further details.

 Detecting object(s)
 ~~~~~~~~~~~~~~~~~~~